These are full wheatstone bridge strain gauges - note the production quality of the old version (top right) vs mine

 I wrote client-facing compliance reports that turn code into clear, defensible design decisions.

-These tedious reports taught me how to write rigorous documentation: structured reasoning + diagrams/figures + code.
+These reports taught me how to write rigorous documentation: structured reasoning + diagrams/figures + code.

 This is a manifold from a sprinkler failure investigation.
 To diagnose the burst head,